Continental PremiumContact 7 vs Maxxis Premitra HP6

 Wet Circle

-Looking at data from two tyre tests, the Continental PremiumContact 7 was better during two wet circle tests.
-On average the Continental PremiumContact 7 was 5.76% faster around a wet circle than the Maxxis Premitra HP6.
+Looking at data from one tyre tests, the Continental PremiumContact 7 was better during one wet circle tests.
+On average the Continental PremiumContact 7 had 8.75% higher lateral wet grip than the Maxxis Premitra HP6.

 Best In Wet Circle: Continental PremiumContact 7